asselina94/population-data-model/README.md

 3 The Data model - Analyze Data, relationships.
   In this project One to Many relationship was used and applied filters by gender.
 4 Created Visuals in Report View
+  Used Report level filters aand Concept of Hierarchies and Slicers to combine multiple levels in one single visul.

 # Challenges